-- Shrubs or trees grown in containers may need more fertilization, especially if grown in a soil-less potting mix.
+- Shrubs grown in containers may need more fertilization, especially if grown in a soil-less potting mix.
 If you choose a soil with fertilizer mixed in, apply supplemental feeding only as recommended for that soil product.

 - If your plants are dry and wilting, water immediately with clear water.
 Fertilizing at this time will cause leaf burn.
 Wait until plants have perked back up before feeding.

 - There are many reasons to prune shrubs.
 Most are a matter of style or preference rather than need:

 - To control size and shape of plants and maintain a formal design or keep in proportion with companion plants.

 - To keep plants attractive by removing asymmetrical growth or shoots.